-In a time of economic uncertainty, when there are many demands on our pocketbooks and many worthy groups in need, this is a fair question.
+In uncertain times when there are many demands on our pocketbooks and many worthy groups in need, this is a fair question.
 We believe that a regular financial contribution to God’s work through the church is first and foremost a spiritual discipline.
 It is a practice that says we believe that our ultimate security, provision and salvation come from the goodness and grace of God in Christ, not from the things we gather or collect in life.
-Further, sharing our financial resources is an act of simplifying one’s life in a way that reminds us of the things like faith and family that truly matter, and sharing helps us more clearly define what is, in fact, “enough”.
+Further, sharing our financial resources is an act of simplifying one’s life in a way that reminds us of the things like faith and family that matter most, and sharing helps us more clearly define what is, in fact, “enough”.
 Lastly, one of the many blessings in God’s economy is that we are, in fact, the beneficiaries (we are further blessed) by our own willingness to give.
 This speaks to the fact that our giving to St. Julian’s ultimately sustains a community that “feeds us”.
 Every time a sermon inspires us, a hymn moves us, an education program challenges us, a youth event affirms our child, we are the beneficiaries of our own generosity.

 How is the good stewardship of my financial gift assured?

 St. Julian’s leadership, called the Bishop’s Committee, diligently oversees the finances of the church by a monthly review of financial reports provided by our Treasurer and Bookkeeper.
 We have an annual internal audit, which will move to an external audit when our annual budget crosses a threshold determined by the Diocese.
-Each January, we have a parish meeting at which the entire congregation approves the annual budget with welcome input.
-There are financial policies provided by the Diocese in place that are available to all upon request that assure expenses are approved and checks and balances are in place to create transparency in all financial matters.
+Each January, we have a parish meeting at which the entire congregation reviews the annual budget with welcome input.
+There are financial policies provided by the Diocese of Texas in place that are available to all upon request that assure expenses are approved and checks and balances are in place to create transparency in all financial matters.